 for information on cookies and affiliates

-Part of the fun is in the construction process.
-Kids will use creative skills as well as engineering and fine motor skills to design and build a small world town filled with houses, vehicles, and people and animals.
+Kids will use creative skills as well as engineering and fine motor skills to design and build a small world town.
+Fill the town with houses, vehicles, and people and animals.

 Related: Small world farmyard